vayulqq/keyboxGenerator/README.md

 Briefly checking the content of the three child key files is supported.

+Using ``ssh-keygen`` to convert an OpenSSL private key to the required RSA private key is supported.

 The program will prompt the overwriting if files exist.

 The device ID is generated randomly.